BUILTNYU/EVQUARIUM/README.md

      - System Total Access Time
      - System Total Access Time + Charging Time
      - Average Access Time for one EV
-     - Average Access Time + Charging Time
+     - Average Access Time + Charging Time for one EV
-     - Number of steady-state (utilization ratio ≤ 1) charging stations at convergence (should be equal to the total number of charging stations to get accurate results)
+     - Number of steady-state (utilization ratio ≤ 1) charging stations at convergence
      - Number of iterations until convergence
      - Run time of the algorithm (wall time)

+!!!
+Please check if the number of steady-state charging stations at convergence equals to the total number of charging stations.
+If a large number of charging stations are not at steady state, the results are not accurate.
+Run the algorithm below:

 Our paper on this: